-Given a set of 4-tuples, for any name string S, there exists a set of principals that S can rewrite into.
-This determines a valuation for every name string, and leads to the set-theoretic semantics for SDSI.
+For every name string S, a set of 4-tuples determines the set of principals that S can rewrite into.
+Thus a set of 4-tuples determines a valuation for every name string, leading to the set-theoretic semantics for SDSI.